brodyee/FunCZIDM/README.md

 ### Reproducing the Results

 We prioritize minimal steps to reproduce our results.
-We strongly recommend reproducing the simulation results with a HPC cluster, as it is very computationally intensive.
-The case study can be ran locally, though running it on a HPC cluster is preferred.
+We strongly recommend reproducing the simulation results with an HPC cluster, as it is very computationally intensive.
+The case study can be run locally, though running it on a HPC cluster is preferred.

-If you have access to a HPC cluster with SLURM, the steps to repoduce are as
+If you have access to an HPC cluster with SLURM, the steps to reproduce are as
 follows:

 1) Run `Rscript -e "cat(system.file('slurm', package = 'FunCZIDM'))"` to recover the path to the `slurm` folder, and copy all the scripts into the folder you want your results.
-2) Fill in the user information for slurm in the `.sh` files:
+2) Fill in the user information for slurm in the `.sh` files: email="", ...
-   # User info - These should be set before running the script
-   email=""
-   qos=""
-   partition=""
-   mailType="ALL"
 3) Run the `.sh`, for example:
    `./simulations.sh`

 This will automatically run the slurm arrays for the simulation or case study.

-If you do not have access to a HPC cluster, one can following the steps in the vignette to run the sampler for the case study data.
-For multiple chains, one can run multiple processes simultaneously, use screen in linux, or run the chains sequentially.
+If you do not have access to an HPC cluster, one can follow the steps in the vignette to run the sampler for the case study data.
+For multiple chains, one can run multiple processes simultaneously, use screen in Linux, or run the chains sequentially.